behave/behave/docs/api.rst

 Step functions are implemented in the Python modules present in your "steps" directory.
 All Python files (files ending in ".py") in that directory will be imported to find step implementations.
+They are all loaded before *behave* starts executing your feature tests.

 Step functions are identified using step decorators.